 Please allow me to imagine with you the rest of the story.

 In the days after the banquet, the younger son couldn’t shake his shame.
-The cold distance of his brother was bitter consolation because it was what he felt he deserved.
+Caught in the grip of selfish compulsion, he had committed the gravest possible insult by demanding his birthright before his father's death.
+And then he'd wasted it all.
+What remaining claim could he have to his father's or his brother's love?
+The coldness of his brother was almost a consolation, because it was what he felt he deserved.
 But his father’s love overwhelmed.
 He couldn’t square it with what he had done.
 Each morning, the father greeted him with a hug.
 Each morning, the younger son hung his head.
 Until one day, the father asked that he join him for a walk in the field.

 They walked in silence for a time, until the father turned and said, “Why do you reject my gift?”
 The younger son looked up, his face etched in pain.
 “Father, what I did– it cannot be forgiven.
 I will never be worthy of your love.”
 The father took his shoulders in his hands.
 “My son, look at me.
 Do you love me?”
 “Yes, father, you know I love you with my whole heart.”
 “Then why will you not let me love you?”
 “I am not worthy.”
 “Son: answer me.
 I will not ask again.
 Will you please accept the love I have for you?”
 The son looked into his father’s kind eyes for a long time, and tears began to flow.
 “Yes, father.
 If you will love me even as I am, even though I have done what I have done, then I will forgive myself.
 I receive your love right now, with gratitude.
 With joy!”